Last Looks: The Christmas Tree

 I love it.
 I want to go back to that.

-Okay, old man Pappy writes, the crew wondered a couple times why the orphans never looked towards each other for community or support.
+Okay, old man Pappy writes, the crew wondered a couple times why the orphans never look towards each other for community or support.
 And the clear answer is they share one consciousness.

-You look at how they're constantly standing in a grouping or acting in unison.
-The orphans are a part of a a single hive mind and see themselves as one entity.
+Look at how they're constantly standing in a grouping or acting in unison.
+The orphans are a part of a single hive mind and see themselves as one entity.

 Are they aliens?
 Possessed?